 I can’t remember which Facebook group it was but the question was asked, “What is it about parenting that surprised you the most?”
 My answer was that the highs were so much greater than I expected and the hard times a lot tougher.
 The emotions are much more extreme than what I envisioned them being.
 I think that is true of life too.
 Life can be a lot messier and tougher than what we expect but it can also be much more joyful and beautiful than anything we could have created.

-If you are going through a hard time right now, I hope that maybe you will find encouragement in this post today.
+Surviving hard times is not easy, I hope that maybe you will find encouragement in this post today.
 My prayer is that your strength is renewed and your joy soon is overflowing.
+I will be posting a Bible Study article once a month.
+I’d love all of your input.